Manually Provisioning SCVMM Services

-- Let the system name this Service / VM automatically: See also Customizing Naming Conventions.
+- Let the system name this Service / VM automatically: See also Customize Naming Conventions.

 - Manually name this Service / VM: Note that you can't use variables in this field, but you can use variables in the global VM naming convention.
-See also Customizing Naming Conventions.
+See also Customize Naming Conventions.

 The name can't be longer than 100 characters and must be unique on the target host.
 If you're deploying to a highly available cluster, the name must be unique across all hosts in the cluster.

 If Commander detects that the name isn't unique when you have specified the target (on the next page of the wizard), an error is displayed.

 - Placement Options: Although the option you choose here allows Commander to preselect destination choices for you, you can change those selections throughout this wizard.
 The available options are:

 - Available Capacity (Average): See Peak versus Average capacity values